How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 2. Click Settings, then New Configuration.

-3. Name your configuration and select Microsoft Exchange as the email provider.
+3. Name the configuration and select Microsoft Exchange as the email provider.

 4. Under Sync Settings, enable Emails, Events, and optionally Contacts.

-6. Add Excluded Domains for internal addresses (HR, legal, etc.).
+6. Add excluded domains for internal addresses (HR, legal, and so on).

 7. Save the configuration.